-SB II may be run on a DC power source that can supply 24 to 27 volts DC at 2.5 amps.
-Screw terminals are provided for this purpose (see figure 2).
-This line should be equipped with a fast-acting 3 Amp fuse.
+SB II may be run on a DC power source that can supply 24 to 27 volts DC at 2.5 amps (see Figures 2 and 4).
+This source should be equipped with a fast-acting 3 Amp fuse.
+A DC line filter is provided for making the connection inside the unit.
+There is a hole provided in the cabinet bottom-wall for bringing in the DC supply.
+Fasten spade lugs to each wire of the incoming DC and then connect to the respective pins on the DC line filter assembly.
+Refer to the photo shown in figure 4.
 Use #16 or #18 gauge wire for this connection.
 The power system in SB II automatically switches to this backup DC input when the AC supply fails for any reason including a power outage or intentional disconnection.